 If a landlord will not make the repairs, a tenant can file a Rent Escrow court case.
 Under the Rent Escrow law, tenants pay their rent to the court, instead of to the landlord, and ask the court to order the landlord to make repairs, follow the terms of the lease, or comply with state privacy laws.
 The following are the rules and procedures for Rent Escrow.
 These rules and procedures must be strictly followed.
-Contact a lawyer or your local legal services office before starting a Rent Escrow court case.
+Contact a lawyer or your local legal services office at 1-(877) 696-6529 before starting a Rent Escrow court case.